 Wilfong, B., Radhakrishnan, A., Le Berre, H. A., Abbott, S., Budiardja, R. D., & Bryngelson, S. H. (2024).
-OpenACC offloading of the MFC compressible multiphase flow solver on AMD and NVIDIA GPUs. arxiv: 2409.10729.
+OpenACC offloading of the MFC compressible multiphase flow solver on AMD and NVIDIA GPUs.
+Proceedings of the SC ’24 Workshops of The International Conference on High Performance Computing, Network, Storage, and Analysis.

 author = {Wilfong, B. and Radhakrishnan, A. and {Le Berre}, H. A. and Abbott, S. and Budiardja, R. D. and Bryngelson, S. H.},

-file = {wilfong24-WACCPD.pdf},
+file = {wilfong24-WACCPD.pdf}

 }